AdobeDocs/commerce-learn.en/help/site-management/create-configurable-product.md

 ## Set the options available for the configurable product

-If you forget to do this step, when you try to associate a child product to the configurable, you will get an error similar to:
+If you forget to do this step, when you try to associate a child product to the configurable product, you get an error similar to:

 `{"message":"The parent product doesn't have configurable product options.","trace":"#0 [internal function]: Magento\\ConfigurableProduct\\Model\\LinkManagement->addChild('Kids-Hawaiian-U...'}`